Tools4everBV/HelloID-Conn-Prov-Target-BasKMS/README.md

 The `referenceId` contains the `externalId` of the person.
 This field is used within the _create_ lifecycle action to determine if an account exists and is part of the JSON payload to the target application.

 > [!IMPORTANT]
-> The referenceId can only be filled with the API or with a import (not in the GUI).
+> The referenceId can only be filled with the API or with an import (not in the GUI).

 #### Error handling